jddmartin/numbers_for_dressed_nulling_theory/README.md

-``Reduction of the dc electric field sensitivity of circular Rydberg states using non-resonant dressing fields'' by Y. Ni, P. Xu, and J. D. D. Martin
+``Reduction of the dc electric field sensitivity of circular Rydberg states using non-resonant dressing fields'' by Y. Ni, P. Xu, and J. D. D. Martin and further work on triplet Helium Rydberg states.

 Our main calculation code "import"s these modules, then either:
 1) uses the defined variables as parameters in calculations, and/or